 Cypress Newton Cypress started playing the clarinet around the age of 11.
 She studied music at Bath Spa University where her main focus was on performance and composition.
 Here, she gained a huge interest in playing a range of music and was involved in ensembles such as gamelan, samba drumming, Classical/Georgian orchestras, wind ensemble, and a contemporary music group.
 She now plays in contemporary music group, CoMA Bristol, and is one of the newer members of Mosaic.
 In her spare time, she also enjoys arranging music from her favourite video games for fun, and is currently developing her skills in using amplified clarinet and effects.

-Tim Senior Currently an academic researcher at the University of the West of England, Tim’s work focuses on Knowledge Exchange across the arts, humanities and sciences.
-He has a background in cello (modern and baroque), piano, and crumhorn, and has been a member of the Cambridge University Music Society’s first orchestra, a long-standing cello-section-leader of the Oxford University Philharmonia, and has performed frequently with the Oxford Millennium Orchestra and OU Graduate Philharmonia.
+Tim Senior is a Lecturer in Entrepreneurship at the University of Bristol and Director of ‘Wicked Problems’ research agency ‘Supersum’.
+He has a background in cello (modern and baroque), piano and crumhorn, has been a member of the Cambridge University Music Society’s first orchestra, a long-standing cello-section-leader of the Oxford University Philharmonia and has performed frequently with the Oxford Millenium Orchestra and OU Graduate Philharmonia.

 Steve Walter A former teacher and performer of the classical guitar, Steve has long been the driving force behind the varied groups of ‘Music at Number 11’.
 Steve has had a long standing interest in early music forming the Bristol based group Tamburrini in 1997, superseded by Rosafresca in 2009.
 Stepping back from performing in 2024, Steve is enjoying a renewed focus on composition.
 He is also making arrangements for Mosaic and exploring new and exciting repertoire for Rosafresca and Baroque and Beyond.